Oil for the Lamps of China

 The novel describes the life in China of a young executive in an American oil company from the early 1900s through the Nationalist Revolution of the 1920s.
 The young protagonist, Stephen Chase, is successful in understanding China and building business, but in the turmoil of China's Nationalist Revolution of the 1920s, he is betrayed by the company and by the new China which emerges.
 Hobart's husband was an executive for the Standard Oil Company.

 The novel was the basis of a 1935 film by the same name starring Pat O'Brien.
+Where the novel portrayed American business in China as heartless, the film was basically positive.

+The phrase "oil for the lamps of China"

+The phrase "oil for the lamps of China" had been used since the early twentieth century to give American business credit for bringing philosophical and physical enlightenment to China, and Hobart's novel popularized the phrase.

 Reception

 The author Emily Hahn wrote in the Shanghai journal T'ien Hsia in the mid-1930s that "unfortunately" Hobart "seems to share a strange idea of the public’s that all persons whose skin-pigmentation differs from ours must use a bastard eighteenth-century Biblical sort of elocution."
 Hahn continues:

 I grant that her portrayal of Western business methods in contact with the East is excellent.
 Only, this insistence upon Chinese peculiarities is misleading, taking us away from the ultimate truth that these differences are traceable not to some occult inheritance, but to tradition and training and environment....

 This is a pity in Oil for the Lamps of China.
 Nobody else has given us such realistic portrayals of very familiar types; the amah, the house-boy, the manager’s wife, queen of the hong.

 A review called the 2002 reprint "timely" because "the atmosphere which greets the foreign businessperson in coastal China today closely mirrors that of Shanghai in the 1930s," and that Hobart was "especially good at conveying that first-time Marco Polo-like feeling of discovery that China still communicates to the uninitiated Western sojourner."
 These insights are conveyed in "down-to-earth non-academic" language.

+Historians, however, observe that the film is sunnier than the novel.
+Sherman Cochran calls Hobart's work "dark", and Charles Hayford observes that the novel ends with Steven's failure when anti-foreign mobs burn the Company's oil depot and his bosses fire him.